Does an Anti-Inflammatory Diet Improve Sleep?

 Does a High Glycemic Diet Worsen Sleep?

-This is the flip side of the Mediterranean diet finding.
-High-glycemic diets are pro-inflammatory in nature — they trigger blood sugar spikes followed by compensatory cortisol and insulin responses, and the downstream inflammatory load accumulates over time.
-The 16% increase in insomnia risk from high glycemic index diets (Arab et al., 2024) represents a meaningful population-level effect.
+This finding points in the same direction as the Mediterranean diet analysis: dietary patterns with a higher inflammatory or glycemic burden tend to associate with worse sleep outcomes.
+The 16% increase in insomnia risk from high glycemic index diets (Arab et al., 2024) represents a population-level association.
 It is not only that anti-inflammatory eating patterns associate with better sleep — pro-inflammatory eating patterns associate with worse sleep.
-The two directions of evidence reinforce each other and make the overall finding more credible than either direction alone.
+The two directions of evidence point in the same direction.

 How Long Does It Take for Dietary Changes to Affect Sleep?

-Studies showing sleep improvements measure effects at 4 to 12 weeks, not days.
+Studies showing sleep improvements measure effects over weeks to years, not days.
 The longest prospective data tracked DII changes over 1-3 year intervals.
 Expecting overnight results from dietary change is not supported by the research timeline.

 The Farrell et al. (2023) prospective cohort measured DII and sleep at baseline, one year, two years, and three years — the changes in WASO and sleep efficiency associated with DII changes emerged across these intervals.
-Shorter-term data from supplement trials (including the omega-3 RCTs in Shimizu et al., 2024) measured outcomes at 4 to 12 weeks.
+Shorter-term data from supplement trials (including the omega-3 controlled trials in Shimizu et al., 2024) measured outcomes over weeks to months, generally 12 weeks or longer.
 There is no study showing that adopting an anti-inflammatory diet produces measurable sleep changes within days.
-A minimum of one month appears necessary for detectable effects, and the prospective data suggests that sustained dietary change over months to years produces the most consistent associations.
-People who change their diet and expect improved sleep by the following week will be disappointed — setting realistic expectations reduces the chance of abandoning a strategy that does have long-term evidence behind it.
+The current evidence supports setting expectations in weeks to months, with the strongest DII data coming from sustained dietary patterns measured over years.

 Related Reading